-This post is part of a blog series connected to Preservation Long Island’s Jupiter Hammon Project, a multi-year initiative launched in 2020 to reevaluate how Preservation Long Island engages visitors at Joseph Lloyd Manor (completed 1767) relative to the site’s history of enslavement and the story of Jupiter Hammon, the first published African American writer.
+This post is part of a blog series connected to Preservation Long Island’s Jupiter Hammon Project, a multi-year initiative launched in 2020 to reevaluate how Preservation Long Island engages visitors at Joseph Lloyd Manor (completed 1767) with the site’s history of enslavement and the story of Jupiter Hammon, one of the earliest published African American writers.

 While Hammon was born into slavery on Long Island, Wheatley was born in the Senegambia region of West Africa, kidnapped into slavery, and forced to endure the Middle Passage.
 She arrived in Boston on July 11, 1761 and was one of the 75 out of 96 captive Africans that survived the treacherous journey.
 John Wheatley (1703–1778), a Boston merchant and tailor, purchased the seven- or eight-year-old child to serve as an enslaved domestic laborer for his wife, Susanna.
 They named her “Phillis” after the slave ship that forcibly removed her from her homeland.
 Although Phillis spoke no English, the family quickly recognized her intelligence and taught her to read and write, providing her with a classical education that went beyond what most White women of her time received.